-3 Time Domain (STP)
+Time Domain (STP)

 Contents

 3.1 Time stepping environment 40

 3.2 Non-Diffusive Part - Leapfrog Scheme 40

 3.3 Diffusive Part - Forward or Backward Scheme 41

-3.4 Hydrostatic Pressure Gradient - semi-implicit scheme 43
+3.4 Surface Pressure Gradient 43

 3.5 The Modified Leapfrog - Asselin Filter scheme 44

-3.6 Start/Restart strategy 45
+3.6 Start/Restart strategy 44

 Having defined the continuous equations in Chap.
-2, we need now to choose a time discretization.
+2, we need now to choose a time discretization, a key feature of an ocean model as it exerts a strong influence on the structure of the computer code (i.e. on its flowchart).
 In the present chapter, we provide a general description of the NEMO time stepping strategy and the consequences for the order in which the equations are solved.